 "Level of Service" and "Volume to Capacity" ratios are common performance measure for transportation planning and congestion management.
 Traffic volume is defined as the number of vehicles that pass a point on a transportation facility during a specified time period, which is usually expressed in vehicles per hour or per day.
+Road or lane capacity, which is also expressed in vehicles per hour or per day.
 Road or lane capacity, which is also expressed in vehicles per hour or per day, is the maximum traffic volume obtainable on a given road or lane.
 Volume to Capacity (V/C) ratio is a measure that reflects mobility and quality of travel on a facility or a section of a facility.
 It compares roadway demand (vehicle volume) with roadway supply (carrying capacity).
 For example, a V/C of 1.00 indicates the roadway is operating at its capacity.